yngvem/group-lasso/README.rst

    - I have an experimental implementation one-class logistic regression, but it is not yet fully validated.

+3. Sparse group lasso

+   - The proximal operator can be computed using the closed-form solution in [4]_.

-3. Group sparse lasso
+4. Overlapping groups sparse group lasso

-   - The proximal operator can be implemented using a few ADMM iterations and it shouldn't affect performance much.
+   - The proximal operator can be computed using the dual-form in [4]_.

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.